microsoft/ms-identity-conditional-access-for-compliance/README.md

 Assuming users will not have passwords the only way to onboard to Passwordless Phone Sign-in is to use Temporary Access Pass (TAP).
 The TAP code is a one-time-code generated and communicated to the user.

-Please follow the step at link below to Configure a Temporary Access Pass in Azure AD as shown in screenshot:
+Please follow the step at link below to configure a Temporary Access Pass in Microsoft Entra ID as shown in screenshot:
 > [Enable the temporary access pass policy](https://learn.microsoft.com/en-us/azure/active-directory/authentication/howto-authentication-temporary-access-pass#enable-the-temporary-access-pass-policy)

 ![Image3](./readmefiles/Image3.png)